Have you started doing some artwork using colored pencils but wondering if you’re using the best colored pencils for art?

 Trust me when I say, many brands of pencils will break when trying to sharpen in a manual sharpener—not just Prismacolor.

 This can happen as a result of how you use the handheld sharpener.
-For more info on how to sharpen colored pencils click here.
+For complete article how to sharpen colored pencils click here.

 While you’re sharpening, if you twist the pencil and not the sharpener, there is a high chance you will run into frequent breaking in my experience.